fralalonde/grunner/README.md

 - Periodic cleanup of finished batches
 - Other scripting languages
 - Batch input parameters and saved model batches
 - Allow retrieving a batch script after it was submitted
+- Use shared database for clustering of many instances
+- Emit proper log, metrics and alerts

 ## End
 Thank you for reading.